wikirate/wikirate/mod/deckorate_graphql/README.md

 ### Extending GraphQL Functionality

-Even though `deckorate_graphql` focuses on the wikirate specific card types, it allows extending its functionality to the development of additional card types if such need occurs.
+Even though `deckorate_graphql` focuses on the wikirate specific card types, it allows extending its functionality to the development of additional card types if such a need occurs.
 For example, we could extend wikirate to support a new card type for `benchmarks`.
 A new GraphQL type should be developed as follows:

 ```ruby